bshashikadze/pepquantify/README.md

 see the perseus documentation "Replace missing values from normal distribution" (default 0.3)

 * n_ko_like:
-minimum number of peptides that should have missing and valid value pattern (all valid in one condition, less than 2 in the second or otherwise by user defined criteria) (default 2)
+minimum number of peptides that should have missing and valid value pattern (all valid in one condition, maximum 1 in the second, or otherwise by user defined criteria) (default 2)

 * fraction_valid:
 between 0-1.
-1 means that imputed peptides are taken into account if they are present in all samples of one of the conditions, 0.5 means if they are present in the half of the samples of one of the conditions. (default 1)
+1 means that imputed peptides are taken into account if they are present in all samples of one of the conditions (and max 1 in the second condition, see also option "second_condition"), 0.5 means if they are present in the half of the samples of one of the conditions. (default 1)

 * second_condition:
-maximum acceptable number of valid values in other condition when fraction valid is met in the other, (default 1)
+maximum acceptable number of valid values in other condition when fraction valid is met in the other (default 1)

 * seed:
-set seed as values for imputation are derived randomly, seed makes sure the reproducibility. (default 1234)
+as values for imputation are derived randomly, seed makes sure the reproducibility (default 1234)

 * fc_threshold:
 minimum fold change for the protein to be considered differentially abundant (in natural scale) (default 1.5)

 </details>

 ``` r
 msempire_data <- pepquantify_funs(data_raw, condition1 = "name_of_condition_one", condition2 = "name_of_condition_two")
 msempire_calculation(msempire_data, fc_threshold = 1.5)